tituspowell/wayfarer-game/README.md

 Getting the right degree of challenge is crucial for any game, and I've been put off many commercial games for getting that delicate balance wrong.

-In the original board game version of Wayfarer, it was a multi-player game, so there was an inherent competitive challenge because whoever completed a quest and then escaped first would win.
+In the original board game version of Wayfarer, it was a multi-player game, so there was an inherent competitive drama because whoever completed a quest and then escaped first would win.
 For my digital version, as a single player game, there needed to be some kind of time limit to provide tension.
 Otherwise you could just potter around the landscape collecting nice items and gold forever.

 Here are the various mechanics I've implemented to create tension and keep you on your toes.